nats-io/nats-architecture-and-design/adr/ADR-37.md

 Client libraries implementing the JetStream API should adhere to language-specific and library best practices while following the outlined designs.
-Method names may vary, such as add versus create, and certain methods may be placed differently based on idiomatic conventions (e.g., `consumer.delete()` instead of `stream.deleteConsumer(consumerName)`).
+Method names may vary, such as `add` versus `create`, and certain methods may be placed differently based on idiomatic conventions (e.g., `consumer.delete()` instead of `stream.deleteConsumer(consumerName)`).